harvard-edtech/edtech-guide/react-2022.md

 1. `gitignore` by michelemelluso - right click and add to gitignore
 1. `Thunder Client` by Ranga Vadhineni - lets you easily send api requests for testing

-If you want, update these VSCode settings:
+Update these VSCode settings:

+1. Change "EOL" style to "\n" (LF)
 1. Use two spaces instead of tabs
 1. Emmet: Show Expanded Abbreviation = inMarkupAndStylesheetFilesOnly
 1. Turn on "Bracket Pair Colorization"